guderian120/Bash_User_management_System/Readme.md

 - **Bash/Python**: Supports flexible formats but requires valid emails.

 ### **❌ No workspace link received?**
+- Check your Spam folder **Django API** Emails are sometimes moved to the spam
 - Only the **Django API** provisions workspaces.
 Bash/Python are for **local users only**.

 ### **❌ GUI not launching?**